-Richmond: Eduardo Martinez is running to be the mayor of a city that houses a major Chevron refinery.
-Eduardo is running as part of the Richmond Progressive Alliance, and if he wins, the alliance will be able to use both the mayor’s office and the Richmond City Council to start holding Chevron accountable and pursuing just transition solutions.
+Richmond: Eduardo Martinez and Doria Robinson are running to be mayor and city councilor respectively of a city that houses a major Chevron refinery.
+Both are running as part of the Richmond Progressive Alliance, and if they win, the alliance will be able to use both the mayor’s office and the Richmond City Council to start holding Chevron accountable and pursuing just transition solutions.

 Imperial Beach: Paloma Aguirre is running for mayor of Imperial Beach to continue her work fighting for environmental justice and protecting the beaches of southern California.
 Imperial Beach is part of the Port of San Diego, which has lots of industrial and trucking pollution, and Paloma will support the effort to protect frontline communities.
 She also was recently appointed as an alternative to the California Coastal Commission where she hopes to continue to advocate to protect the coast for the public.